Dalbert (footballer)

-Dalbert Henrique Chagas Estevão (born 8 September 1993), known as Dalbert, is a Brazilian professional football player who plays as a left-back or left wing-back for Campeonato Brasileiro Série B club Sport.
+Dalbert Henrique Chagas Estevão (born 8 September 1993), known as Dalbert, is a Brazilian professional football player who plays as a left-back or left wing-back for Campeonato Brasileiro Série B club América Mineiro.

 Club career

 Académico de Viseu

 Dalbert started his career in Brazil and moved to Portugal for Académico de Viseu in 2013.
 He made his league debut against C.F.
 União on 9 February 2014.
 He scored his first league goal for the club against Desportivo Aves on 4 January 2015, scoring in the 11th minute.

 Vitória Guimarães

 Dalbert made his league debut against S.C.
 Braga on 27 September 2015.

 He also played for the B side, making his debut against Santa Clara on 8 August 2015.

 OGC Nice

 Dalbert joined OGC Nice in 2016 from Vitória SC.
 He made his Ligue 1 debut on 14 August 2016 against Stade Rennais playing the full match.

 Inter Milan

 On 9 August 2017, Dalbert joined Inter Milan.
 He made his debut in a 3–1 victory over A.S.
 Roma.
 Dalbert scored his first goal for the club in the Coppa Italia on 13 January 2019, scoring in the 45th+1st minute.